Frequently Asked Questions about insect food

 How can you tell whether an insect is edible?

 The Finnish Food Authority has prepared guidelines for insect production intended for both insect farmers and food control authorities.
 The guidelines specify how insects should be farmed and prepared in order to be sold or served as food.
+General food legislation also applies to insects as food.

 Are there limitations for serving foods made from insects in for example families with children?